 Blairgowrie Highland Games

-Highland Games are a rich Scottish tradition that has been around for hundreds of years, and the Blairgowrie Highland Games make for a great day out for all the family.
+Experience the rich Scottish tradition of Highland Games at the Blairgowrie Highland Games - a perfect day out for the whole family.
 The annual event takes place at Bogles Field in Blairgowrie, and this year will be taking place on Sunday 6th September 2020.

 Doors open at 10 am for a day packed full of traditional Highland Games, local food, and arts and crafts stalls.
 Located in the beautiful area of Perthshire, the Blairgowrie Highland Games see crowds of both locals and tourists flock to the much-anticipated event every year.